 Address: 〒111-0034 Tokyo, 台東区Kaminarimon, 2 Chome−18−9

-- Minimum drinking age is 20 years and above in Japan.
-Alternative drinks will be served for participants who are 20 years and below.
+- The minimum drinking age is 20 years in Japan.
+Alternative drinks will be served for participants who below 20 years of age

-- If you would like to join a Chinese speaking guide tour, please add a note in the order notes part on the payment page.
+- If you would like to join a Chinese speaking guide tour, please let us know in the additional info section at checkout